layou233/ZBProject/zbproxy-doc/docs/configuration/router.md

 If empty, the default outbound is a system dialer.
 This is for compatibility with legacy versions.

+There are some preset outbound:

+- `REJECT`: Simply close the connection.
+- `RESET`: Close the connection using TCP reset.

 ## Rule Object

 ```json